munificent/craftinginterpreters/book/classes.md

 ```

 It's definitely not going to do what they want, so we may as well make it a
 static error.
-Back in the resolver, we add another case to FunctionType:
+Back in the resolver, we add another case to FunctionType.

 ^code function-type-initializer (1 before, 1 after)

-When visiting a method, we use its name to determine if we're resolving an
+We use the visited method's name to determine if we're resolving an initializer
-initializer or not:
+or not.

 ^code resolver-initializer-type (1 before, 1 after)

 When we later traverse into a `return` statement, we check that field and make
-it an error to return a value from inside an `init()` method:
+it an error to return a value from inside an `init()` method.

 ^code return-in-initializer (1 before, 1 after)